abhijeetviswam/abhijeetviswam.github.io/_posts/2022-03-15-get-going-with-git.md

 out the [advanced section][adv_section])

 For now let's say you are commiting one module as a single commit.
-So you already commited the voice recog module, you create two more commits - a translator module and an audio playback module.
+So you already commited the voice recog module, you create two more commits - integrating the translator module and adding an audio playback module.

 <div class="blog-git-img">
 <img class="blog-git-1" src="{{ page.imagepath }}/2_main_branch.png" alt="Main Branch"/>